Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 $N_m$ being the number of phonon modes.
 The average lattice temperature provides insight into photoinduced lattice heating.

 The forces and displacements of atom $a$ are given by

 capturing photoinduced structural distortions.

 Additional observables, such as quasiparticle energies, linewidths, and occupations, can also be extracted from the time-dependent dynamical variables.
-In the next section, the computational optimizations and performances of the implementation are presented.
+In the next following, the computational optimizations and performances of the implementation are presented.